 To provide the best possible answers to your questions, give the lawyer’s team as much information about your case as possible.
 It helps if you can gather information and documentation before the discussion so you can give specifics about your accident and injuries.
 If possible, you should have important documents and information available.
 Documents and information such as medical records, information about witnesses to the accident, photos you took of the accident scene, police reports, and other important data can be helpful to making the conversation as productive as possible.

-Taking the time to discuss your case and your concerns with a law firm can give you a feeling for whether or not they will make a good fit with you.
+Taking the time to discuss your case and your concerns with a law firm >can give you a feeling for whether or not they will make a good fit with you.
 During the conversation, if the representative of the law firm talks fast, skips over important issues, or tries to rush you off the phone, that may signal what you can expect throughout your case.
 On the other hand, a representative who takes the time to ensure you understand what’s going on, carefully explains your rights and options, shows empathy and patience, and treats you like a real person can leave you more confident that you’ll receive responsive, personalized representation during your case.

-Selecting the right lawyer is a personal choice—and also a very important choice.
+Selecting the best personal injury lawyer is a personal choice—and also a very important choice.
 Make certain that your initial consultations are completely free and that you’re under no obligation to hire the lawyer or firm.
 Make sure the legal team has taken the time to answer your questions and evaluate your potential claim.
 Don’t let anyone waste your time by simply telling you what you want to hear—look for an honest assessment of your case.